alainchmt/alainchmt.github.io/_pages/about.md

 My mathematical interests include formalization, algebraic number theory, elliptic curves, and post-quantum cryptography.
 Before starting my PhD, I completed a master's degree in mathematics at [Vrije Universiteit Amsterdam](https://vu.nl/en) and a bachelor's degree in applied mathematics at [Instituto Tecnológico Autónomo de México (ITAM)](https://www.itam.mx/), graduating *cum laude* from both.

 Recently, as formalization and AI become increasingly intertwined, I’ve grown interested in the interaction between mathematics, technology, and society, including matters of political economy and the impact of automation on mathematical research and beyond.
-I was part of the working group that wrote the [Leiden Declaration on Artificial Intelligence and Mathematics](https://leidendeclaration.ai/).
+I was part of the working group that wrote the [Leiden Declaration on AI and Mathematics](https://leidendeclaration.ai/).